 Significant film-related people like Ameen Sayani, Pt.
 Shiv Kumar Sharma and many more, especially from academia, have also praised the work generously.
 The University of California in Los Angeles has sent us a written testimonial that from the spring of 2013, this book has been a primary source of reference in their subject Bollywood And Beyond, taught not just to the Indian diaspora, but to a wide international student community which enrols with the University.

 Manek’s next book Talat Mahmood, The Velvet Voice was all about the singing actor who won millions of hearts in the golden era of our music, and who has devotees all over the globe.
 This definitive book was published by the prestigious Manipal University and was released on 16th May 2015 at KC College auditorium, by LK Advani, along with Sudha Malhotra, Ameen Sayani, Sadhana Singh, Khalid and Sabina Talat Mahmood, and a host of others.

-A couple of these books are available on sites such as Amazon and flipkart.
+A few of these books are available on sites such as Amazon and Flipkart.
 They are also available directly with the author, please click here to contact.